-Community and service uses should cluster at the intersection of the primary east-west and northsouth routes, and extend south down Aberfeldy Street to the existing location of the local centre.
-This intersection with the green space is the most suitable location for taller development to help mark these shops and services.
+Community and service uses should cluster at the intersection of the primary east-west and north-south routes, and extend south down Aberfeldy Street to the existing location of the local centre.
 St Nicholas Church is a local landmark that should be retained.